 More information on the ROI process is available at the Department of the Environment and Energy website.

-The Australian Government consulted on the UNGI program during October and November 2018.
+The government consulted on the UNGI program during October and November 2018.
 Over 70 submissions were received in response to the government’s UNGI consultation paper.

 More information on the consultation process is available at the Department of the Environment and Energy website.